 3. God’s Perspective is Far Greater Than Yours

 Of course, there are plenty of bad things that happen that aren’t really anybody’s fault at all.
 For example, both my brother and two close friends of mine died in car crashes in high school.
-Where’s the sense in that?
+Why would God allow suffering for those who have done nothing to deserve it?

 We all want things, but we don’t always know what is best.
 Have you ever had a relationship fall apart and been devastated, only to find the true love of your life later?
 Have you ever lost a job and wondered what you were going to do, only to realize that if you hadn’t lost that job, you wouldn’t have the wonderful life and new job you have now?